ecoutu/namegen/README.md

 I was working doing some testing that required generating short strings of random English words.
 When I discovered the Linux word list, the random results amused me to no end, so: this simple Express app selects a random series of words from a word list (about 99 000 words), often resulting in very intersting and amusing names.

-If you're are looking for a name for your new band, look no further!
+If you're looking for a name for your new band, look no further!

 ## Usage